-The Corporation has also entered into an automatic share purchase plan ("ASPP") with a designated broker to allow for the purchase of subordinate voting shares under the NCIB at times when it would ordinarily not be permitted to purchase shares due to regulatory restrictions or self-imposed blackout periods.
-Such purchases are executed by the broker based on parameters established by the Corporation prior to the pre-established ASPP period.
+The Corporation and Cogeco Communications have also entered into an automatic share purchase plan ("ASPP") with a designated broker to allow for the purchase of subordinate voting shares under the NCIB at times when it would ordinarily not be permitted to purchase shares due to regulatory restrictions or self-imposed blackout periods.
+Such purchases are executed by the broker based on parameters established by the Corporation and Cogeco Communications prior to the pre-established ASPP period.